toddharding/opencv-android-starter-project/README.md

 * You must have an Android Device with a Camera

 ##How to setup your development environment
-1. Download or pull repo
+1. Download or clone repository
 2. Download the OpenCV for Android Library from http://opencv.org/downloads.html
 3. Extract the OpenCV library to a folder of your choice
 4. Open your eclipse workspace and press File->Import->General->Existing Projects into Workspace, then press next